RLBot/AutoLeaguePlay/obs-script/README.md

 # OBS script for AutoLeaguePlay

-Instructions from Skyborg:

-> before anything, set your obs settings. like record folder, video settings, etc
+Instructions:

+> Work around "On windows, currently only Python 3.6 is supported" https://obsproject.com/docs/scripting.html by installing a compatible Python version; do not add it to path.
 >
+> install dependencies of obs-script into that python installation.
+> `%AppData%\..\Local\Programs\Python\Python36\scripts\pip install -r obs-script\requirements.txt`
+>
+> Install/open OBS.
+>
+> set your obs settings. like record folder, video settings, etc
+>
-> open obs.
-Go to tools -> scripts
+> Go to tools -> scripts
 >
 > on python setting, set the path to your python installation (must be py3.6)
 >